 And here’s an honest piece of advice for any opiate addict that may be reading this or a family member of an addict who may be reading this: THERE IS NO PAINLESS, EASY WAY TO GET OFF OPIATES!
 How arrogant of a person to think “I’ve been using heroin or pain killers for so many years, but I want to snap my fingers and get off this powerfully addicting substance.
 Oh, and I’d like to do it with no pain.
 By tomorrow.”
 Any person that tells you that an opiate detox is absolutely pain free is lying to you.
 Any doctor that offers you a magic pill is lying to you.
 Medications like Methadone or Suboxone are excellent for reducing withdrawal symptoms.
 They are excellent drugs for helping a person physically addicted to opiates to get off those opiates and detox as comfortably as possible.
 But let’s get something straight: Switching up a heroin addiction or an OxyContin addiction for a methadone program or a Suboxone maintenance program is simply trading one addiction for another, trading a physically addicting substance that gets you high for a physically addicting substance that keeps you from ever feeling sick from withdrawal.
 Because that’s all maintenance programs are: Another physical addiction, just legally prescribed and without the euphoric effects.
 Yes, maintenance programs are an easier, softer way.
 And let’s also be clear: it’s understandable that such a way would look convenient or easier for an addict.
 It makes perfect sense if you ask a heroin or a pain killer addict, terrified of going through withdrawal, if they would prefer to take a pill everyday that would keep them from getting sick rather than having to experience some discomfort from withdrawal that they would choose the pill.
 It makes sense.
 And you can talk all you want about “harm reduction” or nonsensical statistics that were created by studies that were financed by the very drug companies that manufacture these drugs: Maintenance programs are simply trading one physical addiction for another.
 Have you ever tried to get off long term methadone ?!?!
 It’s as bad if not worse than any other opiate withdrawal!
 Try detoxing off long-term Suboxone maintenance: It’s not easy, and often those initial 4-7 days of a heroin or OxyContin withdrawal are prolonged over weeks and months.
 Sure, an addict may not be committing crimes while on these drugs.
 They may not be placing themselves in dangerous situations to acquire these legal alternatives.
 They may not be robbing or stealing for their Suboxone or methadone.
 But make no mistake: If they showed up one day and their suboxone doctor had suddenly gone out of business, if they felt even the slightest hint of withdrawal symptoms, they’d be down on Park Heights and Belvedere copping on the corner quicker than you could say “harm reduction”.
 And yes, for certain people, maintenance programs may be the best alternative.
 But that is a SMALL sample of the population currently on these medications.
 You can use all the smoke and mirrors you’d like to posture that long-term medical maintenance is the solution for opiate addiction.
 But that’s what it is: Smoke and mirrors.
 Drugs like methadone or Suboxone are excellent for detoxing from opiates, but long-term maintenance is no different than any other opiate addiction: A patient is physically dependent on a drug to function.
 They need that drug to wake up and get out of bed and go to work.
 They need that drug to get through the day.
 They need that drug to eat dinner and go to sleep.
 And if that drug was suddenly taken away from them, it would have the same effect on them as a heroin addict having heroin taken away: They would get sick and quickly revert to the things necessary to do to acquire anything that they could take that would make them feel better.
 We understand why someone addicted to heroin or prescription pain killers would choose a medical maintenance program over detox and treatment, but we also know from experience that the greater benefit, happiness and contentment resides in a life free of drugs.
 And we believe that every person deserves that option.

 Here at Maryland Addiction Recovery Center, we believe that telling a patient addicted to opiates that Suboxone maintenance is the answer is selling that person short.
 We believe that you deserve better.
 We believe you are a person, deserving of a fulfilling happy life, not just a number that we give a cup of pills to and say “come back tomorrow.”
 We believe that doctors and treatment centers that substitute one drug for another are just misinformed or are just looking at the problem from a medical perspective.
 We truly believe they are trying to help and that their hearts are in the right place, but we feel their methods are outdated, old-fashioned or simply do not account for the human aspect and the psychological aspect of addiction.
 We feel there is more.
 We feel the patient is worth more.
 We feel YOU are worth more.
 We feel quality of life is the goal, not just not using heroin or opiates.
 Just not getting high is not the goal.
 A happy mentally and emotionally fulfilling life is the goal.
 We feel that holistic recovery must take place.
 The whole person needs treatment to improve their life, not just the physical addiction piece of the puzzle.
 We believe the patient deserves the best opportunity to get off drugs and stay off drugs, not just substitute one drug for another.
 Because of this, we offer a medically supervised opiate detox in Towson, Maryland as a vehicle for getting patients opiate free.
 And every patient is different, so we approach every patient differently.
 Opiate detox and substance abuse treatment cannot be a cookie-cutter, one-size-fits-all approach.
 At Maryland Addiction Recovery Center, our Medical Director meets with a patient suffering from an opiate addiction and assesses and evaluates them and then suggests the best opiate detox treatment protocol for them.
 We offer a Suboxone detox protocol.
 For those patients that fit the criteria, we offer Vivitrol, naltrexone for extended-release injectable suspension (www.vivitrol.com).
 These treatments offer the best option to give an opiate addict the safest and most comfortable opiate detox available under the care of a medical professional and in a timely manner so that they then can go through our PHP or IOP treatment with a clear head.
 There is no cure all, no magic pill for opiate addiction.
-Withdrawal isn’t fun, but let’s be honest: If you’re trying to get into an opiate detox and a drug and alcohol treatment program, the fun probably ended a little while ago anyway.
+Withdrawal isn’t fun, but let’s be honest: If you’re trying to get into an opiate detox centers in Maryland and a drug and alcohol treatment program, the fun probably ended a little while ago anyway.
 We believe that a medically supervised opiate detox in our Towson, Maryland location offers the safest, most comfortable option to aid a patient going through withdrawal to come out the other side completely drug free and not dependent on any substances to function.
 And we believe that everyone deserves that chance.